jordiclive/scaled-rope/README.md

 # LoRA + Flash + DS
 This project adds LoRA, Flash attn patch and DS (Deepspeed) to [Scaled Rope](https://github.com/jquesnelle/scaled-rope).

+Flash Attention 2 and Llama 2 ready 🚀

 ## Setup and Installation

 1. To install the necessary dependencies, use pip to install the required Python packages: